Wigmund (archbishop of York)

 Wigmund was a medieval Archbishop of York, who was consecrated in 837 and died in 854.

 Coinage

 During the ninth century, both kings of Northumbria and archbishops of York minted styca coinage.
-Historian Stewart Lyon estimated that Wigmund produced coinage from between 837 to 846.
+The historian Stewart Lyon estimated that Wigmund produced coinage from between 837 and 846.
 The coins issued by Wigmund were minted by a number of moneyers, including Aethelweard, Hunlaf and Coenred.
 Unique and separate from the copper-alloy, mass-produced stycas, is a gold solidus, produced by Wigmund potentially as an ecclesiastical gift.